camillabarnett/thesis/README.md

-# Camilla Barnett thesis Sytax code
+# Camilla Barnett thesis do-files

-Stata syntax code used for camilla barnetts doctoral thesis each analysis chapter has a branch wich contains the syntax files used
+Stata syntax used for Camilla Barnetts doctoral thesis, each analysis chapter has a branch which contains the syntax files used